ualsg/ualsg.netlify.app/content/home/video-feature.md

 Converging multidisciplinary approaches inspired by recent advancements in computer science, geomatics and urban data science, and influenced by crowdsourcing and open science, we conceive cutting-edge techniques for urban sensing and analytics at the city-scale.
 Watch the [video](https://vimeo.com/764033095) above or read more [here](/about/).

-We are proudly based at the [Department of Architecture](https://cde.nus.edu.sg/arch/) at the [College of Design and Engineering](https://cde.nus.edu.sg) of the [National University of Singapore](https://www.nus.edu.sg), a leading global university centered in the heart of Southeast Asia.
+Established and directed by {{% mention "filip" %}}, we are proudly based at the [Department of Architecture](https://cde.nus.edu.sg/arch/) at the [College of Design and Engineering](https://cde.nus.edu.sg) of the [National University of Singapore](https://www.nus.edu.sg), a leading global university centered in the heart of Southeast Asia.
 We are also affiliated with the [Department of Real Estate](https://bschool.nus.edu.sg/real-estate/) at the [NUS Business School](https://bschool.nus.edu.sg).